 Lee is a member of the All Ways Up Foundation's Board of Directors.
 Please scroll up to read her bio.

-Taos Glickman is the Program Manager at ALL WAYS UP, focusing on student and program support.
+Taos Glickman is the Director of Scholarship Programs at ALL WAYS UP, focusing on student and program support.
 She is especially passionate about working with youth traditionally under-represented in higher education.
 Taos has extensive teaching and youth programming experience from kindergarten through college.
 This includes directing after school and summer K-12th grade college-focused programming at the YWCA in Pasadena, CA and STAR Education in Los Angeles, CA. She also taught at B-SAFE St. Stephen’s Youth Programs, and Partnership for Community Schools in Malden, both in Boston, MA.
 In addition, Taos was a teaching assistant at the California State University Los Angeles, and an instructor at the University of Massachusetts, Amherst, where she taught media, writing, and public speaking to over 100 undergraduate students.